martynakil/kanban-board-react/README.md

 :boom: In short:  :boom:
 - you add a task
-- this task goes straight to the first column
+- this task goes to the first column
 - there are several columns in the panel, each column has the maximum number of tasks in this column
 - Each task can be moved using the right or left arrow
+- if of course there is place! (max limit)

 ---